expressjs/session/README.md

 unmodified sessions are only touched when `rolling` is enabled.

 The default value is `true`.
-This means the expiration date in the cookie can differ from that in the store when `rolling` is enabled since the cookie expiration date is only updated if the session is modified but the session in the store is updated regardless.
+This means the expiration date in the cookie can differ from that in the store when `rolling` is disabled since the cookie expiration date is only updated if the session is modified but the session in the store is updated regardless.